quacksouls/lyf/doc/function.md

 }
 ```

+Replace `funcName` with a descriptive name for your function.
+Your function can
-Your function can take zero, one, or more parameters.
-Parameters are data you
+take zero, one, or more parameters.
+Parameters are data you give to the function
-give to the function to do whatever it needs to in order to generate the result
+to do whatever it needs to in order to generate the result you want.
-you want.
-The function `ns.tprint(s)` takes one parameter `s`, which is a
-string, and does whatever is required to print the string to the terminal.
 The
+function `ns.tprint(s)` takes one parameter `s`, which is a string, and does
+whatever is required to print the string to the terminal.
+The function
-function `main(ns)` also takes one parameter, the name `ns`.
+`main(ns)` also takes one parameter, the name `ns`.

 In Bitburner, `ns` is a special name because `ns` allows you to use all
 functions defined in Bitburner to play the game.
 Thus `ns.tprint()` is a